MoseleyBioinformaticsLab/GOcats/doc/guide.rst

 :mod:`gocats` can be used in the following ways:

-   * As a method to extract subgraphs of Gene Ontology that represent user-defined concepts and create mappings between high level concepts and their subgraph content terms.
+   * To extract subgraphs of Gene Ontology that represent user-defined concepts and create mappings between high level concepts and their subgraph content terms.

       1. Create a CSV file, where column 1 is the name of the concept category (this can be anything) and